 Notion allows you to view the same page from many views.
-This process means, all the tasks indicated under the project manager can switch to a table-mode, a board mode, or a calendar mode.
+This process means, that all the tasks indicated under the project manager can switch to a table mode, a board mode, or a calendar mode.
 The same information will morph and rearrange into the desired view.
-The reminders of the deadlines are in the form of in-app reminders or desktop-alerts.
+The reminders of the deadlines are in the form of in-app reminders or desktop alerts.

-Notion also allows you to collaborate with other Notion-users, even those outside of your project.
+Notion also allows you to collaborate with other Notion users, even those outside of your project.
 This feature makes it easier to work with freelancers and contract workers.
-They are the ideal tool for work that needs a lot of creative inputs or exchange of information.
+They are the ideal tool for work that needs a lot of creative inputs or an exchange of information.